Life of Samuel Johnson

-The Life of Samuel Johnson, LL.D.
-(1791) by James Boswell is a biography of English writer Dr. Samuel Johnson.
-The work was from the beginning a critical and popular success, and represents a landmark in the development of the modern genre of biography.
-It is notable for its extensive reports of Johnson's conversation.
-Many have called it the greatest biography written in English, but some modern critics object that the work cannot be considered a proper biography.
-Boswell's personal acquaintance with his subject began in 1763, when Johnson was 54 years old, and Boswell covered the entirety of Johnson's life by means of additional research.
-The biography takes many critical liberties with Johnson's life, as Boswell makes various changes to Johnson's quotations and even censors many comments.
-Nonetheless, the book is valued as both an important source of information on Johnson and his times, as well as an important work of literature.
+The Life of Samuel Johnson, LL.D. by James Boswell is a 1791 biography of English writer and literary critic Samuel Johnson.
+The work was from the beginning a universal critical and popular success, and represents a landmark in the development of the modern genre of biography.
+Many have called it the greatest biography written in English, one of the greatest biographies ever written, and among the greatest nonfiction books of all time.
+The book is valued as both an important source of information on Johnson and his times, as well as an important and enduring work of literature.